APPLYING FOR FUNDING FROM THE BOURNEMOUTH TOWN CENTRE BID

 Multiple applications are possible as long as there is a reasonable amount of time between each project.
 For example, you can apply for funding for a project taking place in March and another in September.
 Each would be assessed separately.

 In order to maintain quality and timeliness of projects, the Town Centre BID will not consider multiple applications from the same person or company if the dates of the project fall within 1 month of each other.

-For example, if you are applying for funding for an event running from 1-5 January, you cannot also apply for funding for another event running from 20-25 January.
+For example, if you are applying for funding for a project running from 1-5 January, you cannot also apply for funding for another project running from 20-25 January.